sophias930/CarnivalCupGame/README.md

   * Game takes in a list of CupViews in the constructor
   * Game listens for updates from ThrowListener and makes choices about whether the pyramid falls based on the probabilities in the corresponding Cup
   * Game updates GameView in the update() method
-  * Game also controls whether the game is over or not by checking the "up" values of all of the cups
+  * Game also controls whether the game is over or not by checking the "standing" values of all of the cups
   * GameView is the Java Swing representation
 * Cup and CupView
   * Cup holds all of the information about a specific cup object, and CupView is the Java Swing representation of it
-  * Cup holds the information describing the probability that the cup knocks down all the other cups, whether the cup is up or down, the cup number, and the cup row (e.g. top (1), middle (2), bottom (3))
+  * Cup holds the information describing the probability that the cup knocks down all the other cups, whether the cup is up or down ("standing"), the cup number, and the cup row (e.g. top (1), middle (2), bottom (3))
   * The program should not alter the probablity, number, or row over time
-  * The only field that will be changed throughout the game is whether the cup is up (up = true) or down (up = false)
+  * The only field that will be changed throughout the game is whether the cup is up (standing = true) or down (standing = false)
   * Cup listens for clicks from CupListener
   * CupView contains its corresponding Cup as a field
 * ThrowListener